0xKismetDev/0xKismetDev/README.md

 - I break servers and the like, I.e penetration testing 🔨.
 - Very interested in OSINT 🔍.
 - Usually running Arch w/ Gnome or dwm 🐧.
-- Currently in school for CS, doing part-time full stack work.
+- Currently in school for CS, doing part-time full stack work ⚒️
-- Also doing car stuff, including ECU tuning/chipping
+- Also doing car stuff, including ECU tuning/chipping 🚗
 - Want to contact me? check the socials to the left ⬅️.

+**Current active websites 🌐:**
+[haveibeenleaked](https://haveibeenleaked.xyz/) - Check if you have been compromised by an Info Stealer

 **Currently learning/working with 🧠 :**
 - C/Cpp